Best Satellite Messengers of 2021

 The Garmin inReach Mini is tied for the best messaging device in our test group.
 It pairs with an app on your phone and can send and receive many types of messages.
 It offers customized individual text streams, bulk pre-programmed messages (so you don't have to type out the same "I'm doing fine" message to each person), and GPS and web-linked live tracking.
 Depending on terrain, we rarely had to wait more than five minutes to acquire a satellite signal, and the device confirms whether your messages were sent or not.
 While we didn't trigger the SOS button in the field, we like its design.
 We also appreciate that the latest iteration of this device makes it difficult to send a signal accidentally but is not challenging to use quickly if you need to.
 The inReach Mini lives up to its name — a device with almost no function compromises that is small enough for everyone to take literally everywhere.
 If you can't justify carrying less than 4 ounces of such effective communication technology on your adventure, we want to hear about it.

 The Mini is expensive at the outset, but worth it if you want to send and receive a lot of messages in the field.
 Garmin's unlimited text messaging plan is more cost-effective than a SAT phone, and the messaging functionality is better.
 You can still send messages from the device if your smartphone runs out of batteries, and it also has fully featured GPS capabilities and weather forecasting.
 If you want longer battery life or more advanced navigational features, check out the Garmin inReach Explorer+.
 We prefer to separate our satellite communication and navigation devices, and usually use smartphones to navigate.
 Our only further wish of the Mini is that its app text messaging were seamless from satellite to wifi/cell signal.
-That attribute, appearing on all the newer messengers, is of great value when your travels take you in and out of cell contact.
+That attribute, appearing on many of the newer messengers (like the Zoleo, for one), is of great value when your travels take you in and out of cell contact.

 Read review: Garmin inReach Mini